 What is FAQ schema?

-In simple words, FAQ schema tells Google that your page has a Frequently Asked Questions (FAQs) section.
-Then Google shows your page with FAQs to the right audience who are interested in your answers.
+Simply put, FAQ schema tells Google that your page has a Frequently Asked Questions (FAQs) section.
+Then Google shows your page with FAQs to the right audience interested in your answers.

-You have probably seen FAQ rich results appear with a collapsible menu under the SERP.
-You just have to click on the item to reveal the answer and read without even leaving the search page.
+You have probably seen FAQ-rich results appear with a collapsible menu under the SERP.
+You must click on the item to reveal the answer and read it without leaving the search page.

-So, it definitely has a huge SEO benefit, and by adding FAQs to the end of any post, you can make your blog posts more interesting.
-Sometimes, that part many becomes the most visited part of your blog.
+So, it has a huge SEO benefit, and adding FAQs to the end of any post, can make your blog posts more interesting.
+Sometimes, that part may become the most visited part of your blog.

 Statistics are not always dull stuff.
 Extract only the fun parts and use great-looking charts instead of just numbers to express your idea.

-It is one of the smartest ways to build trust in your point even before you prove it.
-So, when you make your point based on statistics, the audience feels like you know what you are talking about.
+It is one of the most innovative ways to build trust in your point, even before you prove it.
+So, when you make your point based on statistics, the audience feels you know what you are talking about.

 Note: Don’t forget to PIN the image below.

 That is not all.
-Bloggers are real artists, and they find new ways to make their blog posts more interesting every day.
+Bloggers are real artists and find new ways to make their blog posts more interesting daily.

-So, it is crucial to add some extra values to our blog posts and make them shine.
+So, it is crucial to add some extra value to our blog posts and make them shine.
 Then our content will get a chance.

-We can learn and improve new methods to make our blog posts stand out with your support.
+With your support, we can learn and improve new methods to make our blog posts stand out.
 So, do not hesitate to share tricks you are using to make your blog posts more interesting here in the comment section.